-- 1. Do not touch anything, especially not the Ground Clamp, with the Gun or welding wire or an arc will be ignited. - 2.
-Do not touch internal Welder components while it is plugged in. - 13.
-Turn the Power Switch off and do not touch the Gun's Trigger and before connecting Power Cord: - 14.
-Plug the Power Cord into a properly grounded, GFCI protected 120VAC (20 amp rated) receptacle that matches the plug and turn the Power Switch ON.

-Note: The circuit must be equipped with delayed action-type circuit breaker or fuses.
+25. Do not touch the Gun's Trigger.
+Plug the Power Cord into a properly grounded, GFCI protected 120VAC (20 amp rated) or 240VAC receptacle that matches the plug and turn the Power Switch ON.
+The circuit must be equipped with delayed action-type circuit breaker or fuses.